 - Keep content professional

 There are ranges of abuse from the downright offensive to mildly upsetting.
 The first group are extreme and clearly identifiable.
 For them the ground rules are clear.
-Block, report and move on.
+Report, block and move on.
 But there is a second more sophisticated group who cross the line in a less flagrant way, but are no less pernicious.
 LinkedIn needs a civility button more than ever for these people.

-I posted the same question on a LinkedIn discussion started by Judi Fox a LinkedIn strategist on general comportment on LinkedIn.
-Her message was that if you wouldn’t say something in a F2F meeting, don’t post it on LinkedIn.
+After two years in lock down does the line if you wouldn’t say something in a F2F meeting, don’t post it on LinkedIn.
 But the fact is that people do, because they can.
 I invited some other LinkedIn experts to share their views.

 - Create a membership experience survey to establish what boundaries are most important.